2079884FDavid/JTPrettyTime/README.md

 you available.
 In that case, please read the source code or use Haskell's time library directly.

+---
+*NOTE*

+This library uses the `TimeZone` data type from the standard Haskell library, because it is the best possible implementation for a timezone.
+You can create `TimeZone` objects on the fly such as:

+    read "+02:30"

+To get the current local timezone of the machine use:

+    import Data.Time.LocalTime

+    getCurrentTimeZone :: IO TimeZone

+---

 ### `JTPrettyTime.Convert.*`

 Contains a number of functions to incorporate Haskell's time library.